 This week, the force was criticised for waiting four years to tell the public there was a convicted murderer on the loose.

 Supt Hobbs said police did not routinely make media appeals to the public when people went missing, but considered each case individually, taking into account the risk.

-He said the vast majority were serving jail terms for offences such as fraud, dishonesty and theft, and he added: "We are absolutely confident the risk to the public remains low."'Public are at risk'
+He said the vast majority were serving jail terms for offences such as fraud, dishonesty and theft, and he added: "We are absolutely confident the risk to the public remains low."

 But Mr Gibb, Conservative MP for Bognor Regis and Littlehampton, said: "It's becoming a pattern.
 It says to me the wrong people are being sent to Ford Open Prison."